Bernardo Martins

-Bernardo Sousa Pereira Brites Martins (born 4 December 1997), known as Benny, is a Portuguese professional footballer who plays as an attacking midfielder or winger for Liga Portugal club Moreirense.
+Bernardo Sousa Pereira Brites Martins (born 4 December 1997), known as Benny, is a Portuguese professional footballer who plays as an attacking midfielder or winger for Super League Greece club A.E.
+Kifisia.

 Club career

 Born in Porto, Martins made his professional debut with Leixões on 14 August 2016 as an 18th-minute substitute in a LigaPro 1–0 away loss to Cova da Piedade.

 On 26 January 2019, Martins joined LigaPro side Benfica B along with Leixões teammate Pedro Henrique.
 Months later, he moved to Paços de Ferreira in Primeira Liga on a three-year contract.

+On 2 February 2026, Benny signed with Greek club A.E.
+Kifisia.